 Getting there and where to stay

 Evans Head is eight hours’ drive north of Sydney and 2hr 30min south of Brisbane.
 You can catch a train to Casino and connect via coach, with the whole journey taking around 13 hours.
-Fly into Lismore Regional Airport or Ballina-Byron Gateway Airport.
+Or fly into Ballina Byron Gateway Airport, 40min away.
 There are places to stay to suit all budgets, from national park campgrounds to beachside holiday parks, motels and a hotel.